CL-123-abc/tt_um_stochastic_adder_CL123abc/docs/info.md

 -->

 ## How it works
-Stochastic Multiplier.
-Using bipolar representation, takes 2 9-bit streams as input and outputs the average product in 9-bits.
+Stochastic Adder.
+Using bipolar representation, takes 2 9-bit streams as input and outputs the average sum in 9-bits.

 ## How to test
 Input 2 repeating streams of 9 bits that represent the numbers to be multiplied and output the result.
 May have to wait to check if result is accurate.